-\begin{itemize} \item{Monomial potentials with integer $n > 2$ are strongly disfavoured with respect to $R^2$. } \item{The Bayes factor prefers $R^2$ over chaotic inflation with monomial quadratic potential by odds of 110:1 under the assumption of a dust equation of state during the entropy generation stage.} \item{$R^2$ inflation has the strongest evidence among the models considered here.
-However, care must be taken not to overinterpret small differences in likelihood lacking statistical significance.} \item{The models closest to $R^2$ in terms of evidence are brane inflation and exponential inflation, which have one more parameter than $R^2$.
+We summarize below our findings for \Planck\ lowP+BAO. \begin{itemize} \item{Monomial potentials with integral $n > 2$ are strongly disfavoured with respect to $R^2$.} \item{The Bayes factor prefers $R^2$ over chaotic inflation with monomial quadratic potential by odds of 110:1 under the assumption of a dust equation of state during the entropy generation stage.}

+\item{$R^2$ inflation has the strongest evidence (i.e., the greatest Bayes factor) among the models considered here.
+However, care must be taken not to overinterpret small differences in likelihood lacking statistical significance.}

+\item{The models closest to $R^2$ in terms of evidence are brane inflation and exponential inflation, which have one more parameter than $R^2$.
 Both brane inflation considered in Eq.~(\ref{Dbrane_infl}) and exponential inflation in Eq.~(\ref{exp_infl}) approximate the linear potential for a large portion of parameter space (for $\mu/M_\mathrm{pl} \gg 1$ and $q \gg 1$, respectively).
-For this reason these models have a higher evidence (although not at a statistically significant level) compared to those approximate a quadratic potential, as do $\alpha$-attractors, for instance.} \item{In the models considered here, the $\Delta \chi^2$ obtained by allowing $w$ to vary is modest, i.e., less than approximately $1.6$ (with respect to $w_\mathrm{int}=0$).
-The gain in the logarithm of the Bayesian evidence is even smaller, since an extra parameter is added.} \end{itemize}
+For this reason these models have a higher Bayesian evidence (although not at a statistically significant level) than those that approximate a quadratic potential, as do $\alpha$-attractors, for instance.}